Spondylosis: Cause, Classification and Treatment Options without Spine Surgery

 Slipped Disc, Degeneration and Bone Spurs Impacting Spinal Segment

 The spine is made up of 33 vertebrae.
 The coming together of the first 24 vertebrae (spinal bones) forms the three (3) spine regions, which are lumbar (lower back), thoracic (mid back), and cervical (neck).
 The remaining nine segments form the coccygeal and sacral regions of the spine.
 The most common areas of the spine that are affected by spondylosis are the lumbar (lower back), thoracic (mid back), and cervical (neck).
 With this, spondylosis classification is usually done by the location.

 Lumbar spondylosis affects the lumbar vertebrae (L1-L5).
 It is the second most common location, and the deterioration process mainly involves the lower back, as it is the part that bears most weight and has a broad range of motion.

 Thoracic spondylosis affects the thoracic vertebrae (T1-T12).
-It is the least common location for spondylosis development and the deterioration process.
+It is the least common location.
 The mid back (mid thoracic spine) is a common site of diagnosis for spondylosis.